OpenTOSCA/container/README.md

 ## Run via SpringBoot

-1. Run `mvn isntall` in root of project
+1. Run `mvn install` in root of project
 2. Go to directory `org.opentosca.container.war` and run `mvn spring-boot:run` and the runtime should be available under localhost:1337

 ## Disclaimer of Warranty